kevinsea/Insight-Wiki-Stage/Output Parameters.md

 	var results = connection.QueryResults<Results>("MyProc", inputParameters);
 	var p = results.Outputs.p;

-In Insight.Database v3.0.3 and later, you can call QueryResults with no type parameter. this is the same as above:
+You can also call QueryResults with no type parameter. this is the same as above:

 	var results = connection.QueryResults("MyProc", inputParameters);
 	var p = results.Outputs.p;